Privacy Notice

 Contact

-Legitimate interests (To enable CEG to obtain discounted travel for students studying in London)
+Consent (To enable CEG to obtain discounted travel for students studying in London)

 To HM Revenue & Customs for reporting of financial processing activities